Eatham532/Software-Engineering-HSC-Textbook/docs/Year11/ProgrammingMechatronics/Chapter-08-Data-and-integration/Section-03-Designing-accessible-mechatronic-systems/index.md

 Accessible design creates more robust systems that benefit all users while ensuring compliance with accessibility standards and ethical design principles.

-## See also

-- Section 7.3: Sensors, actuators, and end effectors - for understanding component selection

-- Section 9.2: Autonomous control features - for safety interlocks and fallbacks

-- Section 10.4: User interfaces for control - for accessible interface design patterns